SidMasih/Linear-Algebra-Matrix-Project-highschool-/README.md

-# Linear-Algebra-Matrix-Project-highschool-
+# Linear Algebra Operations API
-High school project that preforms matrix operations in either a comand line environment or program that uses the operations directly within its code
+High school project that preforms matrix operations in either a comand line environment or program that uses the operations directly within its code.
+Comand line is a placeholder interface and the API should be directly used by whatever uses this API.
 Siddharth (Sid) Masih

 #Linear Algebra Matrix Operations